 How Much Do We Charge?

-Our fixed fees for non-molestation order and/or occupation order are as given in the fee table below:
+Our fixed fees for contesting a non-molestation order and/or occupation order are as given in the fee table below:

-• If you do not want to instruct us on a fixed fee basis, we can also act for you on an hourly rate basis with an hourly rate from £200 + VAT per hour, depending on the complexity of the matter.
+- If you do not want to instruct us on a fixed fee basis, we can also act for you on an hourly rate basis with an hourly rate of £200 + VAT per hour.

 FAQs - Challenging Non-Molestation Order